xluciadh/bio-volumentations/docs/source/examples.rst

 Another example of transforming an annotated image is available `at the project's GitLab page <https://gitlab.fi.muni.cz/cbia/bio-volumentations/-/tree/1.3.1/example?ref_type=tags>`_, where a runnable Python script and a test data sample are provided.
-See `the repo's readme<https://gitlab.fi.muni.cz/cbia/bio-volumentations/-/blob/1.3.1/README.md?ref_type=tags#the-first-example>`_ for more details.
+See `the readme at GitLab <https://gitlab.fi.muni.cz/cbia/bio-volumentations/-/blob/1.3.1/README.md?ref_type=tags#the-first-example>`_ for more details.

 Example: Transforming Multiple Targets of the Same Type
 *******************************************************